-More information on the Australia Awards in sub-Saharan Africa.
+More information on the Australia Awards in Sub-Saharan Africa.

 Mining offers African countries an unparalleled opportunity to stimulate growth and reduce poverty.
 If well managed, the extractives sector can drive innovation, generate revenue to fund critical social services and upgrade productive physical infrastructure, and directly and indirectly create jobs.
 Our investment in effective governance of the extractives sector is leveraging off Australia’s highly relevant expertise.
-Our assistance includes:

 Australia is investing in the agriculture sector, which plays a key role in Africa’s development in terms of broad-based economic growth, jobs, and poverty reduction.
 Agriculture supports the livelihoods of 80 per cent of Africans and provides employment for about 60 per cent of the economically active population.
 Our programme focuses on better research and innovative technology adoption and on boosting private sector activity through improving the functioning of agricultural value chains and markets.
 Australia is sharing highly relevant technical, research and agri-business expertise through the Australian Centre for International Agricultural Research (ACIAR) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 We support market development to promote growth and improve livelihoods across a number of partnerships, including with the Alliance for a Green Revolution for Africa (AGRA) and global partners through the G20 AgResults Initiative.

 A number of other investments complement our focus on the agricultural sector in sub-Saharan Africa including support to the Government of Kenya’s System for Land-Based Emissions in Kenya (SLEEK) initiative (through the Australian Department of Environment).